Khojasteh/i18n/README.md

   A data-aware control  that  enables the user to enter a localized date for a date field.

-In addition, the i18n package has some additional classes for:
+In addition, the i18n package comes with some extra classes for:

 - decoding/encoding JSON formatted strings
 - setting formatted content of rich edit controls using BBCode styled tags